Inquiry Question 1: How do machine learning systems work?

 What this dot point is asking

 NESA wants you to draw the fundamental distinction between writing rules by hand (classical programming) and having an algorithm learn rules from data (machine learning).
-You also need to know the standard ML vocabulary: model, features, training data, labels, predictions.
+You also need to know the standard ML vocabulary: model, features, training data, labels, predictions, and how a model is evaluated using a training/validation/test split.

 The answer